Eristsrsrk/vottun_nft_validator/README.md

 9) Replace <NFT_ID> with the id of the NFT want to verify the owner of.
 10) Run the folling code: python3 nftvalidator.py

-The response will look this:
+The response will look like this:

 {
     "owner": "0x8c437496d4b31..4cd47863732165a3"